 Practice: Practice times vary based on field availability and coaches’ personal schedules.
 Practices are typically 1 hour and 30 minutes in length and start between 5:00 pm and 6:30 pm on weekdays.
 CBC assigns practice times and fields to SCAA.

 Games: Pee Wee through Pinto will play most of their games on Saturdays.
 Pinto through Pony may have games during the week.
-Bronco and Pony will play a majority of their their games on weeknights with start times between 6:00 pm and 8:00 pm.
+Bronco and Pony will play a majority of their games on weeknights with start times between 6:00 pm and 8:00 pm.
 A majority of games will be played at Rockwood Park, but Bronco and above may play games at Ironbridge Park.
 Sundays are typically reserved for makeup games.
 Game schedules are typically distributed by CBC the week prior to the first game.
 Please note: the Swift Creek Athletic Association does not set the game schedules.

 Playing Time: SCAA coaches will abide by player participation rules set by CBC.
 Pee Wee through Pony have offensive and defensive participation requirements.

 Post Season Play: Pinto League and above have postseason tournaments.
 Participation and seeding is dependent on team record.
 Not all teams will make the end of season tournament.

 All-Stars: There are various all-star opportunities following post season play.
 CBC will form all-star teams to participate in Pony Baseball’s international tournaments to crown 9U through 18U World Series Champions.
 CBC will also form all-star teams to participate in local tournaments and tournaments specifically for coach pitch teams or non-travel baseball players.